Most of us want our veggie garden to produce bumper crops, don’t we?

 Miracle-Gro All Purpose Plant Food is available in one-, three-, or 10-pound packages from Home Depot.

 Container gardens are better handled with slow-release formulas added sparingly since the contained environment can easily become overloaded.
-You can learn more about fertilizing container vegetable gardens in our guide. (coming soon!)

 Plant food spikes such as Jobe’s Organics Vegetable and Tomato Spikes are available from Walmart in packages of 50.

 These can be pressed into the potting medium every 30 to 60 days, but be sure to place them outside the root zone to avoid burning.

 No matter which type of fertilizer you choose to use, there are some important considerations to bear in mind.

 As gardeners, we are environmental stewards.
 Anything that we add to the ground brings potential for collateral environmental impact, whether for better or worse.